LesFruitsDefendus/guides/docs/source/harvest-guide/difficult-situations.md

 ## In case of disruption or damage to the tree or property

 Of course, we hope that this never happens, but should the tree or property be disrupted or damaged in some way, it is important that you let the tree owner and your fruit buddy know as soon as possible.
-We understand that unexpected accidents can occur, but please remember that tree owners put their trust in us, and therefore it’s important for us to communicate openly and help them understand the situation.
+We understand that unexpected accidents can occur, but please remember that tree owners put their trust in us, and therefore it's important for us to communicate openly and help them understand the situation.

-After having communicated the situation to the tree owner, you may direct him or her to contact the collective’s core (by email: [info@lesfruitsdefendus.org](mailto:info@lesfruitsdefendus.org)), if any further discussion needs to take place.
+After having communicated the situation to the tree owner, you may direct him or her to contact the collective's core (by email: [info@lesfruitsdefendus.org](mailto:info@lesfruitsdefendus.org)), if any further discussion needs to take place.
 The core will follow up, if necessary.